Location and Hours

 Goals & Objectives

-The DV Court seeks to ensure that misdemeanor domestic violence cases in the City of Syracuse are treated in an efficient and consistent manner.
+The DV Court seeks to ensure that domestic violence cases in the City of Syracuse are treated in an efficient and consistent manner.
 In order to accomplish this overriding goal, the Court seeks to promote the following objectives:

 - Safety for complainants, along with access to counseling and other social services, and access to information regarding court dispositions and conditions imposed on defendants;